isabella232/adobeio-codelabs-alarms/lessons/welldone.md

 You have learned:

 * How to set up a headless Firefly app with a scheduler using triggers and rules
-* How to apply different types of alarm feed to fit your need
+* How to apply various types of alarm feed for different scheduling requirements

 ### What's next?